 Near Cascade in El Paso County, Colorado — The American Mountains (Southwest)

 Location.
 38° 50.431′ N, 105° 2.504′ W. Marker is near Cascade, Colorado, in El Paso County.
 Marker is on Pikes Peak Hwy.
+Located at the summit of Pikes Peak.
 Touch for map.
-Located at the summit of Pikes Peak.
 Marker is in this post office area: Cascade CO 80809, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Zebulon Montgomery Pike (here, next to this marker); Pike's Peak (a few steps from this marker); America the Beautiful (within shouting distance of this marker); A Look From The Top (approx. 0.7 miles away); Race to the Clouds (approx. 3 miles away); From Carriages to Corvettes (approx. 3 miles away); Amazing Pikes Peak Feats (approx. 3 miles away); Don’t kill them with kindness (approx. 3 miles away).
+The Continental Divide (here, next to this marker); Pike's Peak (a few steps from this marker); Commemorating the 100th Anniversary of the Inspiration of America the Beautiful A Look From The Top (approx. 0.7 miles away); Race to the Clouds (approx. 3 miles away); From Carriages to Corvettes (approx. 3 miles away); Amazing Pikes Peak Feats (approx. 3 miles away); Dont kill them with kindness (approx. 3 miles away).

 Categories. • Cemeteries & Burial Sites • Exploration •

 More.
 Search the internet for Zebulon Montgomery Pike.